AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Do_Something (X);
     end Use_Ghost;

-When compiling this example, the use of ``X_Init`` is flagged as illegal by the compiler.
-Note that more complex cases of interference between ghost and normal code may only be detected by running GNATprove.
+When compiling this example, the the compiler flags the use of ``X_Init`` as illegal, but more complex cases of interference between ghost and normal code may sometimes only be detected when you run GNATprove.

 Ghost Functions
 ~~~~~~~~~~~~~~~

-Functions only used in specifications are a rather common occurrence when
+Functions used only in specifications are a common occurrence when writing
-writing contracts for functional correctness.
-For example, expression
+contracts for functional correctness.
+For example, expression functions
-functions used to simplify or factor out common patterns in contracts can
+used to simplify or factor out common patterns in contracts can usually be
-usually be marked as ghost.
+marked as ghost.

 But ghost functions can do more than improve readability.
-In real world
+In real-world
-programs, it is often the case that, because of abstraction, some
+programs, it's often the case that some information necessary for
-information necessary for functional specification is not accessible in
+functional specification isn't accessible in the package's specification
-the package's specification.
+because of abstraction.

-Making this information available to users of the packages is generally
+Making this information available to users of the packages is generally out
-out of the question as it would break the abstraction principle.
-Ghost
+of the question because that breaks the abstraction.
+Ghost functions come
-functions come in handy here as they provide a way to give access to
+in handy in that case since they provide a way to give access to that
-information that will not be available to normal client code.
+information without making it available to normal client code.

-Let's look at the following example:
+Let's look at the following example.

 .. code:: ada